JadeJaber/jadejaber.github.io/_posts/articles/2017-09-20-spring-java.md

 BeanPostProcessor lets you define actions to be done on all beans just before init and right after init.
 Yo uneed to create a separate class which implements the BeanPostProcessor interface and declare that new Class/Bean into your xml configuration file.

+## Bean Inheritance
+Beans definition can inherit from other beans usinf the "parent" keyword.